Free (band)

-Free disbanded in 1973; lead singer Paul Rodgers went on to help found and front the more successful rock supergroup Bad Company, which also featured his Free bandmate Simon Kirke on drums.
-Guitarist Paul Kossoff formed Back Street Crawler in 1973, but died from a pulmonary embolism at the age of 25 in 1976.
-Bassist Andy Fraser formed Sharks.
+Fraser left the band in 1972 and formed Sharks.
+Free recorded one more album, Heartbreaker, before disbanding in 1973; Rodgers and Kirke went on to co-form the more successful rock supergroup Bad Company.
+Kossoff formed Back Street Crawler in 1973, but died from a pulmonary embolism at the age of 25 in 1976.
+Fraser died in 2015 at 62.

 Rolling Stone has referred to the band as "British hard rock pioneers".
-The magazine ranked Rodgers No. 55 in its list of the "100 Greatest Singers of All Time", and Paul Kossoff at Number 51 in its "100 Greatest Guitarists of All Time".
+The magazine ranked Rodgers No. 55 on its list of the "100 Greatest Singers of All Time", and Kossoff at No. 51 on its list of the "100 Greatest Guitarists of All Time".
 Free were signed to Island Records in the UK and A&M Records in North America.

 History

 Formation, early years and breakthrough

-Paul Kossoff and Simon Kirke first became friends in the R&B band Black Cat Bones, but they wanted to move on.
-Kossoff saw vocalist Paul Rodgers singing with the band Brown Sugar while visiting the Fickle Pickle, an R&B club in London's Finsbury Park.
-He was immediately impressed and asked if he could jam with Rodgers onstage.
+Paul Kossoff and Simon Kirke became friends while in the R&B band Black Cat Bones, but they wanted to move on.
+When Kossoff saw Paul Rodgers singing with his band Brown Sugar at the Fickle Pickle, an R&B club in London's Finsbury Park, he was immediately impressed and asked to jam onstage with Rodgers.
 Along with Kirke, they began the search for a fourth member.
-Alexis Korner recommended Andy Fraser to the band, who had already been playing with John Mayall & the Bluesbreakers.
-Korner also provided the name "Free" to the newly formed band.
+Alexis Korner recommended Andy Fraser, who had been playing with John Mayall & the Bluesbreakers.
+Korner also provided the name "Free" to the new band.